neilwave/name-generator/README.md

 **Function:**
-Click a botton and reveal your Jazz-band-member-name :musical_score:
+Click a botton and reveal some random names:

-*Just for fun - don't take it too serious*

 -----
 To get random names the name-generator uses the http://www.datamuse.com/api/.
 So any self-written lists are not needed and with this API it's more likely a true random output)